Family-to-Family Real Talk Program - Brazelton Touchpoints

-The Brazelton Touchpoints Center’s Family-to-Family Real Talk Series creates dialogue and connections that build community between and among affinity groups of parents, and open up safe spaces for honest conversations about challenges and opportunities that matter to their families today.
+The Brazelton Touchpoints Center’s Family-to-Family Real Talk Program creates dialogue and connections that build community between and among parents, and open up safe spaces for honest conversations about challenges and opportunities that matter to their families today.

-In 2023, we continue to offer four distinct and free conversation series driven by and for Black, LGBTQIA2+, and Latinx parents and families, and parents and families raising children with developmental delays, disabilities, or severe chronic medical conditions.
-Each series includes five episodes, with each focused on a different topic or issue facing families today.
-All conversations are one hour, followed by a 30-minute Q&A session with our parent panelists, and have live Spanish translation and closed captioning available.
+Family-to-Family Real Talk consists of free conversation series created by and for Black, LGBTQ2IA+, Latine, and Indigenous parents and families, as well as families raising children with developmental delays, disabilities, or severe chronic medical conditions.
+Each series’ episodes focus on different topics and issues facing families today.
+Conversations are one hour and feature live Spanish translation and closed captioning.

 Parenting While Black

-Parenting While Black offers a safe and welcoming space to hold conversations for and by Black families.
-In this series, Black parent leaders, advocates, innovators, academics, and entrepreneurs facilitate conversations and opportunities for reflection, sharing, inquiry, and engagement.
+Through the Parenting While Black series, Black parent leaders, advocates, innovators, academics, and entrepreneurs facilitate conversations and opportunities for reflection, sharing, inquiry, and engagement.

 Explore the Spring 2022 series

-Somos Latinx Families offers a safe and welcoming space to hold conversations for and by Latinx families.
-Participants explore what it means to be a parent as part of the Latinx community, raising Latinx children while navigating U.S. mainstream cultures, and connecting Latinx cultural identities to physical and mental health.
-Join us as we create a Latinx parent community of mutual learning and support.
+Somos Latine Families offers a safe and welcoming space to hold conversations for and by Latine families.
+Participants explore what it means to be a parent as part of the Latine community, raising Latine children while navigating U.S. mainstream cultures, and connecting Latine cultural identities to physical and mental health.
+Join us as we create a Latine parent community of mutual learning and support.

 Parenting While Rising to Child Developmental Challenges